We Present New Corporate Bond Picks:

 Why Own Individual Bonds vs. Bond Funds and Stocks

 One of the biggest weaknesses with bond fund and stock investments is that they do not allow investors to lock in high long-term income the way investors can with individual corporate bonds.
-With bond yields recently hitting four-month highs, individual bond investors can lock in high yields and benefit from potential capital appreciation.
+With 10- and 20-year US Treasury yields recently hitting levels not seen since May 2, 2024, individual bond investors can lock in high yields and benefit from potential capital appreciation.

 The world's largest bond fund, the $343 billion Vanguard Total Bond Market Index Fund (VBTLX), has an annual portfolio turnover of about 40%.
 This means that, over one year, nearly half of the portfolio has changed from what it was at the beginning of the year.
 Therefore, investors in these mega bond funds have no idea what long-term income they can expect from such investments.